mj8295/Data_Projects/docs/CrossShopping.md

 #### Part 5.1: Create the Data Warehouse View
 This will contain the data that is needed for the analysis.
 All of the tables will be directly or indirectly built off of this view.

+Each row in this table will have a unique userID-chain combination containing the sum of the userID'S visits and distance to the corresponding chain.
 ```sql
 DROP VIEW data_warehouse;
 CREATE OR REPLACE VIEW data_warehouse AS